-Reading, math, language arts, spelling, writing, social studies, science, guidance, music, physical education, art, library and handwriting comprise the curriculum at the elementary schools.
-The schools also have programs for children with learning disabilities, speech/language therapists, reading teachers, guidance counselor, school psychologist and an occupational therapist.
+Reading, math, language, spelling, writing, social studies, science, guidance, music, physical education, art, library, and handwriting comprise the curriculum at the elementary schools.
+The school also has additional services for children with specific needs.
 The New Hampshire College and Career Ready Standards can be found on the NH Department of Education website: www.education.nh.gov click Who Are We, then select Division of Learner Support, and then select Bureau of Instructional Support.